Facebook Platform: History

 Applications that have been created on the Platform include chess, which both allow users to play games with their friends.
 In such games, a user's moves are saved on the website, allowing the next move to be made at any time rather than immediately after the previous move.

 By November 3, 2007, seven thousand applications had been developed on the Facebook Platform, with another hundred created every day.
 By the second annual f8 developers conference on July 23, 2008, the number of applications had grown to 33,000, and the number of registered developers had exceeded 400,000.

 Within a few months of launching the Facebook Platform, issues arose regarding "application spam", which involves Facebook applications "spamming" users to request it be installed.

 Facebook integration was announced for the Xbox 360 and Nintendo DSi on June 1, 2009 at E3.
 On November 18, 2009, Sony announced an integration with Facebook to deliver the first phase of a variety of new features to further connect and enhance the online social experiences of PlayStation 3.
 On February 2, 2010, Facebook announced the release of HipHop for PHP as an opensource project.

 Mark Zuckerberg said that his team from Facebook is developing a Facebook search engine.
 “Facebook is pretty well placed to respond to people’s questions.
 At some point, we will.
 We have a team that is working on it", said Mark Zuckerberg.
 For him, the traditional search engines return too many results that do not necessarily respond to questions.
 “The search engines really need to evolve a set of answers: 'I have a specific question, answer this question for me.'"

 On June 10, 2014, Facebook announced Haxl, a Haskell library that simplified the access to remote data, such as databases or web-based services.

 Partnerships with device manufacturers

 Starting in 2007, Facebook formed data sharing partnerships with at least 60 handset manufacturers, including Apple, Amazon, BlackBerry, Microsoft and Samsung.
 Those manufacturers were provided with Facebook user data without the users' consent.
 Most of the partnerships remained in place as of 2018, when the partnerships were first publicly reported.

 High-level Platform components

 Graph API

 The Graph API is the core of Facebook Platform, enabling developers to read from and write data into Facebook.
 The Graph API presents a simple, consistent view of the Facebook social graph, uniformly representing objects in the graph (e.g., people, photos, events, and pages) and the connections between them (e.g., friend relationships, shared content, and photo tags).

+On April 30, 2015, Facebook shut down friends' data API prior to the v2.0 release.